mrkkrp/markkarpov.com/tutorial/exceptions.md

 * **They can be caught.** This follows the philosophy *make common things easy and more tricky things possible*.
-If an exception can be caught, it becomes not just a way to abort the entire program, it becomes a means to control program's execution flow opening the possibility to recover from an exceptional situation, not less powerful than explicit handling with something like the `ExceptT` monad transformer.
+If an exception can be caught, it becomes not just a way to abort the entire program, but a means to control the program's execution flow, opening up the possibility to recover from an exceptional situation—no less powerful than explicit handling with something like the `ExceptT` monad transformer.

 Thus, whether to return a result wrapped in `Maybe`, `Either`, or to throw